 Going from failure to passing

-Unfortunately, the other trades went about their business without protecting the floors during construction, says Polished Concrete Consultants’ David Stephenson, who oversaw the CTC’s concrete placement, finish, polish and maintenance.
+Unfortunately, the other trades went about their business without protecting the floors during construction.
+This is according to Polished Concrete Consultants’ David Stephenson.
+Stephenson oversaw the CTC’s concrete placement, finish, polish and maintenance.

-When it came time for the clients to accept the final finish, they had to reject the concrete — not because the overall design wasn’t met or the work wasn’t done to specifications, but because of the extensive damage to the surface.
+When it came time for the clients to accept the final finish, they had to reject the concrete — not because they did not meet the overall design or complete the work to specifications, but because of the extensive damage to the surface.

 “The overall lack of care resulted in gouges and divots all over the concrete,” Stephenson says.
 “Millions of them came from screws in the tires of heavy lifts and nails in pallets that were dragged across the floor.”